noTreeTeam/cli/CONTRIBUTING.md

 ## Release process

-We release to stable channel every two weeks.
+We publish a new stable release automatically whenever commits are pushed to the `main` branch.

-We release to beta channel on merge to `main` branch.
+Beta releases are created from the `develop` branch.

 Hotfixes are released manually.
 Follow these steps: